Arobles912/MelodyMango/README.md

 # MelodyMango
-An application mande with React and Java Springboot to view your Spotify Stats and share them with your friends.
+An application made with React and Java Springboot to view your Spotify Stats and share them with your friends.

 ## How to run